Non-Gaussianity from the Cross-correlation of the Astrophysical Gravitational Wave Background and the Cosmic Microwave Background: Conclusions

 In this paper we analysed the effects of local primordial nG on the cross-correlation between CMB and AGWB anisotropies.
 We explored to which extent it is possible to use astrophysical GW sources to constrain early-universe cosmology.
 We introduced the theoretical formalism for describing the CMB and AGWB anisotropies and then we discussed the cross-correlation signal.
 This is expected to be dominated by the correlation between the density anisotropies of the AGWB and the CMB (late)-ISW effect, both effects being very recent and important on large scales.
 We confirmed such a behaviour by plotting the expected angular power spectrum obtained modifying the publicly available code CLASS.
 We added the effects of local primordial nG on the bias and the AGWB anisotropies and we modelled the population of BBHs accounting for the latest LVK astrophysical constraints.
 We found that the inclusion of primordial nG would lead to an enhancement (or a suppression) of the power spectrum, mainly on large scales.
 Then we performed a Fisher forecast on the $f_{\rm NL}$ parameter to understand to which extent future space-based interferometers (\emph{e.g.} and BBO) will be able to put constraints on nG.
 We find that BBO will be able to put very tight constraints on $f_{\rm NL}$.
 This behaviour is confirmed by the SNR analysis, which clearly shows that BBO can reach a SNR $\sim$ 4 for 5 years of observation.
 On the other hand the SNR for LISA results quite low.

 Our analysis shows the importance of the clustering properties of GW sources and their impact on the signal.
 We considered the simplified case of a constant bias and $b_\phi \propto (b-p)$, obtaining that positive values of $f_{\rm NL}$ enhance the spectrum, while negative values suppress it.
 We stress that this is not a general behaviour, meaning that the enhancement/suppression depends not only on the value of $f_{\rm NL}$, but also on the clustering properties of the sources.
 An accurate modelling of such quantities is crucial for constraining $f_{\rm NL}$.
-A time-dependent bias and a better modelling of the $p$ parameter would impact our analysis, avoiding under- or over-estimation of the error bars.
+A time-dependent bias and a better modelling of the $p$ parameter would impact our analysis, avoiding under- or over-estimation of the error bars. \footnote{Let us also mention that a cross-correlation signal is expected also for resolved GW sources.
+However, in this paper we focused on the AGWB mainly for two reasons: the stochastic background is expected to extend up to high redshift, while resolved sources, are expected to be closer.
+On the other hand, the large uncertainity on the modelling of resolved sources could have a large impact on the analysis.}

 We conclude stressing that, even if GW detectors are limited in angular sensitivity to the first few multipoles, they can play an important role in constraining early-universe cosmology.